-In step with Augsburg College’s excellent reputation in the field of education, we offer the complete Master of Arts in Education program in Rochester.
+In step with Augsburg University’s excellent reputation in the field of education, we offer the complete Master of Arts in Education program in Rochester.
 Classes primarily meet weekday evenings at Bethel Lutheran Church.

 Augsburg’s MAE degree is flexible, for people who: